Last fact-checked: 26 February 2020

 The oldest church in San Juan City is the Santuario del Santo Cristo Church, also known as the Church of San Juan del Monte.
-Built in 1602 as a church and convent by Dominican Friars, now-rebuilt structure dates from 1774 and is noted for its historical significance to the region.
+Built in 1602 as a church and convent by Dominican Friars, the now-rebuilt structure dates from 1774 and is noted for its historical significance to the region.

 Shopping is one of San Juan’s big draws–with Greenhills being the one-stop shop for practically everything.
 New market stalls (tiangge) are added every month but is the place to head for if you want a bargain – whether that’s on jewelry, clothes, electrical goods, antiques or handicrafts.

 After a hard day bargaining, head to Wilson Street for refueling at one of the many restaurants nearby where you’ll international dining options, as well as Filipino.
 The surrounding side-streets are full of culinary gems, so you’ll be sure to uncover some gastronomic delights.

-San Juan’s location is great for visiting neighboring locations, including all the city excitement Manila has to offer, or the popular Batangas – as well as being a springboard to the incredible islands across the country.
+San Juan’s location is great for visiting neighboring locations, including all the city excitement Manila has to offer, or the popular Batangas–as well as a springboard to the incredible islands across the country.

 Flying In: San Juan City is near Ninoy Aquino International Airport (NAIA) in Manila, around a 20-minute drive away.